dry-python/returns/docs/pages/context.rst

 - ``RequiresContext`` offers explicit context passing for the whole function stack inside your program.
-  This means two things: you will have to pass it through all your code and
+  This means two things: you will have to pass it through all your code and use it everywhere inside your program explicitly, when you need to access the environment and dependencies
+- Traditional ``DI`` allows to leave a lot of code unaware of dependency injection.
+  Because you don't have to maintain the context everywhere.
+  You just need to adjust your API to meet the dependency injector requirements.
+  On the other hand, you lose explicitness here.

+So when to use ``RequiresContext``?

+1. When you write pure functional code
+2. When you want to know which code relies on context and which is free from it, ``RequiresContext`` makes this explicit and typed
+3. When you rely on types inside your program
+4. When you want to rely on functions rather than magic

+When not to use ``RequiresContext`` and use traditional DI?

+1. When you already have a lot of code written in a different approach: in OOP and/or imperative styles
+2. When you need to pass dependencies into a very deep level of your call stack implicitly (without modifing the whole stack), this is called magic
+3. When you not rely on types for dependencies.
+   There are cases when DI is made by names or tags

 Here's an example that might give you a better understanding of how ``RequiresContext`` is used on real and rather big projects: